Nintendo Game Card: Nintendo Switch

 The Nintendo Switch uses non-volatile flash memory technology similar to SD cards that are officially called game cards.
 These are distinct technologies from volatile game cartridges that are similar to RAM boards.
 This iteration is smaller and has a larger storage capacity than its previous versions.
 Despite its similarities, the Switch is not compatible with DS and 3DS cards.
 The game cards used in the Switch are non-writable and save data is stored in the console's internal memory, unlike DS and 3DS game cards, which are writable and able to store save data.
+Games for the Switch are region free, unlike DSi-exclusive games and 3DS games.

 Because of their small size, Nintendo Switch game cards are coated with denatonium benzoate, a non-toxic bitterant, as a safety precaution against accidental or deliberate consumption by young children.
 Videos of users intentionally tasting game cards and reacting with disgust at the taste became a meme prior to the console's launch, which originated from Jeff Gerstmann's actions on a Giant Bomb webcast.

 Game cards for the Nintendo Switch can have capacities of 1 GB, 2 GB, 4 GB, 8 GB, 16 GB and 32 GB in size.
 There were plans to introduce 64 GB game cards by the second half of 2018, however this was pushed back several times throughout the Switch's lifespan.
 Ultimately, they never ended up being available for the Switch, but it did end up being available for the Nintendo Switch 2, its successor released nearly eight years later.

 Nintendo Switch 2

 The Nintendo Switch 2 uses the same non-volatile flash memory technology as with the original Nintendo Switch officially known as game cards.
-They share the same size and dimensions, but are colored red instead of dark gray and have a small notch on the bottom right of the rear portion to distinguish them; this notch does not have an impact on inserting it into an original Switch, unlike with Nintendo 3DS game cards being inserted on a Nintendo DS system.
+They share the same size and dimensions, but are colored red instead of dark gray and have a small notch on the bottom right of the rear portion to distinguish them; the notch itself has no impact on inserting them into an original Switch unlike with Nintendo 3DS game cards being inserted on a Nintendo DS system.
+Similar to the original Switch, games for the Switch 2 are region free.

-Again, due to their small size, Nintendo Switch 2 game cards are coated with denatonium benzoate, a non-toxic bitterant, as a safety precaution against accidental or deliberate consumption by young children, using the same approach that was used on the original Switch's game cards.
+Like the original Switch, game cards for the Switch 2 are coated with denatonium benzoate, a non-toxic bitterant, as a safety precaution against accidental or deliberate consumption by young children, due to their small sizes.

-The Nintendo Switch 2 uses two distribution methods for its games: a standard game card with a 64 GB capacity and a Game-Key Card.
-While these game cards can be physically be inserted into the original Switch, their software does not function due to their reliance on the Switch 2's newer hardware and will display an error message.
-On the other hand, the Switch 2 is backward compatible with original Switch game cards, however some games may exhibit problems when played on the newer hardware.
-Nintendo has made a list of backward compatible games on the Switch 2 to determine which games are playable on the newer hardware without any problems.
+Games for the Nintendo Switch 2 are released in three variations: standard Switch 2 game cards, Switch 2 Edition game cards, and Game-Key Cards.
+While the game files are physically present on the former two versions, they must first be downloaded locally before playing the latter.
+These cards can be identified by a unique serial number located on the game card's label.